 Amazon redshift employs various techniques or features to improve the overall performance of the system:

-Data is always stored in a compressed manner which in turns utilises less network bandwidth to store and retrieve the resultant data.
+- Data Compression: Data is always stored in a compressed manner which in turn utilizes less network bandwidth to store and retrieve the resultant data.

-Redshift’s Query Optimizer generates MPP-aware query plans that take advantage of Columnar Data Storage.
+- Query Optimizer: Redshift’s Query Optimizer generates MPP-aware query plans that take advantage of Columnar Data Storage.
 Query Optimizer uses analyzed information about tables to generate efficient query plans for execution.
-The queries are optimised in a manner so that the data distribution required between different nodes is minimal.
+The queries are optimized in a manner so that the data distribution required between different nodes is minimal.

-When a system or user executes an exactly same query again and again which is the case with most of the BI tools where the same results are required by the business on a regular basis to generate a report.
+- Result Caching: When a system or user executes exactly the same query again and again which is the case with most of the BI tools where the same results are required by the business on a regular basis to generate a report.
 Then Redshift gives the results from the cached state.

 Netezza supports 2000 user connections simultaneously and can process 2TB of data per hour.
 NPS (Netezza platform software) supports high backup creating pace – over 4 TB of data per hour.
 (Source)